samschool789/employee-tracker/README.md

   ## Installation
   Install npm and run on the command line.
   ## Usage
-  run "npm start" then choose what you would like to do!
+  Run "npm start" then choose what you would like to do!
   ## License
-  This project is license under MIT
+  No license it is a school project.
   ## Contributing

   ## Tests
-  npm test
+  No tests available for this project.
   ## Questions
   If you have any questions about this projects, please contact me directly at samschool789@gmail.com.
 You can view more of my projects at https://github.com/samschool789.